margaretmf/margaretmf.github.io/creativewriting.md

 Being in an interracial relationship is progressive, but it's nothing to be proud of.
 Being single and being confident i oneself throughout life is progressive.
 Being in a white couple after letting go of prejudices and racism is progressive.

+## Divine Love ##
+Divine Love is not infantilzied, patronized, defeated, mocked, abandoned, condescended.
+Divine Love has the victory.
+Divine Love is supreme.
+Divine Love has the glory.
+Divine Love is the king.
+Divine Love is the Christ.
+Divine Love is the power.